 I have never owned a Nintendo Entertainment System(NES), and, technically and legally speaking, I never owned a Super Nintendo Entertainment System (SNES) either.
 My parents owned an SNES.
 What this means is I never played the original Super Mario Bros.
 I played Super Mario All Stars, but I’ll address that unique experience in a little bit.
 What I can and will also say, is that I have only recently played these original games.
 As of this writing, I have only reached level 3-4 in Super Mario Bros 3, and that’s only becauseI’m playing it on a Nintendo Switch which is technically, and legally speaking mine.

 I’ve started playing, of all things, the original Super Mario Bros on the Switch’s NES service which is, let’s be honest here, an app that lets you play games that Nintendo decides to rerelease.
 Given that I got into the Switch several years after it was released there were a number of games available on this platform, several I had spent a fair amount of time playing.
-On a brief side note I held onto that Playstation 4 until a divorce, Covid-19, and the ever-luring siren call of Legend of Zelda Breath of the Wild finally made me buckle.
-Hopping into the switch I honestly didn’t touch the NES games; they didn’t interest me.
-I’ve only recently begun challenging my own thinking about what makes a great game truly great, and since I discovered Boss Fight Books and began reading anything and everything I could find about video games it felt like the right time to try playing them.
+On a brief side note I held onto my Playstation 4 until a divorce, Covid-19, and the ever-luring siren call of Legend of Zelda Breath of the Wild finally made me buckle.
+Hopping into the Switch I honestly didn’t touch the NES games; they didn’t interest me.
+I’ve only recently begun challenging my own thinking about what makes a great game truly great, and since I discovered Boss Fight Books and began reading anything and everything I could find about video games, it felt like the right time to try playing them.

 I feel comfortable expressing the following sentiment.